 Do one thing every day that will inspire you to continue the next day.

 Write down or at least think about 3 positive outcomes that day.
-It could be something simple like you have learnt a new word or even completed a 7-day streak on Duolingo.
+It could be something simple like you have learned a new word or even completed a 7-day streak on Duolingo.

-5 Aim for a mix of 30 minutes of moderate to vigorous aerobic activity every week.
-This equates to a total of 150 minutes a week.
+5. Aim for a mix of 30 minutes of¬†moderate to vigorous aerobic activity every week.¬†

 Lack of sleep can impact on memory and concentration.
 Ensure you are getting enough sleep.